 The hiking trail to the top of Särkitunturi is 3,2 kilometres one way and very easy to walk on.
 The whole trail is covered with crushed stones, and therefore you won’t need super fancy hiking shoes—You’ll do fine with normal sneakers, even after the rain.

 A local hiker told me she had once walked to the top of Särkitunturi with a pushchair, which proves that the trail really is an easy hike.

-There will be a couple small but fairly steep hills along the route, and the closer you get to the top, the rockier the trail is.
-But still, it’s very easy hike.
-I met many kids and even elderly during my hike.
+There will be a couple of small but fairly steep hills along the route, and the closer you get to the top, the rockier the trail is.
+But still, it’s very easy to hike.
+I met many kids with their grandparents during my hike.

 Depending on your walking speed the hike to the top of Särkitunturi will take between 45 and 60 minutes.

 Särkivaara, a lovely resting place halfway up